aoiflux/rohy/LLD.md

   matcher is a correctness bug, not a display bug.
 - **Live capture is Windows-only**, split across `_windows.go` / `_other.go`
   build-tagged files.
 Changing the live path means changing both.
+- **`CorrelationSlots` is append-only** (§5.6).
+Reordering a slot reinterprets every stored event with nothing reporting an error.
+- **A field that changes what an EXISTING algorithm matches is the one thing that bumps the rule format version.** A new algorithm does not — its name is its own guard.
+This is the distinction RULES.md §5 exists to state, and it is easy to get backwards.
+- **`vite build` passing does not mean a Svelte component runs.** An undefined identifier in a `<script>` block is legal JavaScript, so the compiler cannot object and the failure appears at runtime as a blank page.
+Five defects reached review this way; `components/smoke.test.js` is what catches them now.
+- **Inside `$effect`, `x += 1` on `$state` is an update loop.** It reads the value as well as writing it, so the effect depends on its own output.
+Write-only assignment is safe; keep the counter in a plain variable and assign the reactive one from it.
+- **A CSS animation runs once per element lifetime.** Anything that must re-play needs its key to change — persist what should move (so transitions animate), re-key what should re-draw.

 ---